 Answer: I need the Contract documents to understand the scope, the schedule drawings to know about areas, Bill of Quantity-BOQ including cost, scheduling software access.
-Yes, I need to meet my project team to know about a little productivity rate if I don't know any specific activity.
+Yes, I need to meet my project team to know about a little productivity rate if I don't know in case of any specific activity.